 Decarbonization of Ethylene based Complexes - An example of good policy framework that creates market-based mechanism for incentives for decarbonization

-A recent announcement by Dow to build world’s first net-zero carbon emissions ethylene and derivative complex(https://investors.dow.com/en/news/news-details/2021/Dow-announces-plan-to-build-worlds-first-net-zero-carbon-emissions-ethylene-and-derivatives-complex/default.aspx) is a showcase example for the petrochemical industry.
+A recent announcement by Dow to build the world’s first net-zero carbon emissions ethylene and derivative complex(https://investors.dow.com/en/news/news-details/2021/Dow-announces-plan-to-build-worlds-first-net-zero-carbon-emissions-ethylene-and-derivatives-complex/default.aspx) is a showcase example for the petrochemical industry.

 The companies will have to assess individual facilities and sites to develop the most appropriate approaches as they can vary significantly from one site to the other.

-At Apex PetroConsultants, we advise client teams to evaluate decarbonization approaches for each individual facility and site that are economical to meet short to mid-term targets while focusing on the longer term net-zero approaches for new and existing assets.
+At Apex PetroConsultants, we advise client teams to evaluate decarbonization approaches for each individual facility and site that are economical to meet short to mid-term targets while focusing on the longer-term net-zero approaches for new and existing assets.

-Ethylene is energy intensive industry with large emphasis on economy of scale and has high capital intensity.
+Ethylene is energy intensive industry with a large emphasis on economy of scale and has high capital intensity.
 These plants take anywhere from 5 to 10 years from initial phases to start-up.
 All these reasons contribute to high entry barriers for this business and high sunk costs make the exit equally difficult.